Do0ks/MemRE/README.md

 MemRE is an injectable memory editor with Unreal Engine support!
 MemRE has an optional launcher if you would like a "Standalone" aspect and will include file association to MemREs .mre(tables) and .MPTR(pointers).
 ###### Precompiled download comes with MemRE and MemRE Loader.
-### For more information, join MemRE Discord for full documentation, nightly builds, tutorials, etc: https://discord.gg/7nGkqwdJhn
+### For more information, join MemRE Discord for full documentation, nightly builds, tutorials, etc. I also push bug fixes there first: https://discord.gg/7nGkqwdJhn

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ohHAiqsSopQ
 " target="_blank"><img src="http://img.youtube.com/vi/ohHAiqsSopQ/0.jpg"